MACHU PICCHU IN AUGUST

 - Bring clothing in layers.
 Although it will be sunny and pleasant during the day, at night the temperatures drop significantly, so bring a jacket, gloves, and a warm hat is a good option for being out late.

-Do you have a rough idea of when the Machu Picchu tickets for Augsut sell out by?
+Do you have a rough idea of when the Machu Picchu tickets for August sell out by?